MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - **Views**

   Some lists include the **Views** section.
 Views are variations of the list that have been preconfigured with filters.
 You can define and save as many views as you want per list.
 The views will be available to you on any device you sign into.
-For more information, see [Save and Personalize List Views](ui-views.md).
+Learn more in [Save and Personalize List Views](ui-views.md).

 - **Filter list by**